Franky177/thebrandonscene/README.md

 # Brandon Scene

-This is the official project for **TheBrandonScene.com**, a local event and promotion platform built for Brandon, Manitoba.
+This is the official project for **TheBrandonScene.com**, a local event and promotion platform I built from scratch for Brandon, Manitoba.

 ## 🌐 Project Overview